ytisf/PyExfil/DOCUMENTATION.md

 ## Introduction
 PyExfil is designed with modularity and ease of use in mind, focusing on standalone modules to support a wide range of exfiltration techniques.
 By maintaining minimal dependencies, PyExfil ensures compatibility across different environments and ease of conversion to static binaries for multiple operating systems.

+## `zlib` known issue
+- `zlib` is required for compression and decompression of data.
+However, it is not a part of a python package but ratther a part of the standard library.
+This means that it is not available on all systems by default.
+If you encounter an error related to `zlib`, please ensure that it is installed on your system.
+- You can install it using your package manager (e.g., `apt-get install zlib1g-dev` on Debian-based systems).
+- On MacOS, you can install it using Homebrew with the command `brew install zlib`.

 ### Shared Abilities
 Central to PyExfil is the ability to prepare data for exfiltration efficiently.
 This functionality is encapsulated in the `pyexfil/includes/prepare` module, which offers methods for file compression, encryption, encoding, and splitting into manageable packets.